Southwestern Chicken and Rice Skillet is a filling, low-fat supper filled with taco flavor that's made entirely in one skillet.

-If you’re anything like me, then it looks like a bomb has gone off in your kitchen after you’re done making dinner.
+If you’re anything like me, it looks like a bomb has gone off in your kitchen after you’re done making dinner.
 Or reheating lunch.
 Or pouring a bowl of cereal for that matter.
 What can I say, I’m a messy chef!

-Well, fear not, dishwashers around the world, tonight you’re getting off easy.
+Well fear not, dishwashers around the world, tonight you’re getting off easy.
 Southwestern Chicken & Rice Skillet is made in ONE skillet, making clean up an absolute breeze.

-Southwestern Chicken & Rice Skillet is a big ol’ skillet supper made by combining taco-spiced chicken with corn, back beans, salsa, chicken broth, and long-grain rice.
-The result is a filling and low-fat supper that’s full of fiber and protein, and comes together in seriously no time at all.
-All you need is a big skillet, cutting board, knife, and a measuring spoon and cup, too.
-I just LOVE that!
+Southwestern Chicken & Rice Skillet combines taco-spiced chicken with corn, back beans, salsa, chicken broth, and long-grain rice.
+The result is a filling and low-fat supper that’s full of fiber and protein, and comes together in no time at all.

-Next add 1 cup slightly thawed frozen corn (it wouldn’t be the end of the world if it was still frozen) and 1 can drained & rinsed black beans.Â
+Next add 1 cup frozen corn and 1 can drained and rinsed black beans.

-In goes 1 cup of your favorite salsa (Tostitos Restaurant Style, FTW!) and 2 cups chicken broth.Â
+In goes 1 cup of your favorite salsa and 2 cups chicken broth.

 Stir in the rice then place a lid on top of the skillet and turn the heat down to medium-low.